Somizi Mhlongo: Music

 Mhlongo incorporated in Kwaito and gospel for his song releases in the 2000s, which critically and commercially failed.

 In 2017, he released his house-focused and gqom-influenced revival song "Ngibonile" featuring DJ and record producer Heavy K.

-In 2021, Mhlongo recorded as a featured artist in Vusi Nova’s song “Ntandane”, from his Gospel-influenced album, “Ngumama”.
+In 2021, Mhlongo recorded as a featured artist in Vusi Nova's song "Ntandane", from his Gospel-influenced album, Ngumama.

 Personal life

 Mhlongo dated actress Palesa Madisakwane while in a relationship with an unnamed man.
 This led him to come out as bisexual.
 Madisakwane and Mhlongo welcomed their first child, Bahumi Madisakwane, on 19 February 1995.
 Mhlongo later described himself as gay, and the relationship with Madisakwane ended.

 Mhlongo has kept his relationships private.
 However, in 2017 rumors surfaced that he was dating South African model and entrepreneur Mohale Tebogo Motaung.
 The two confirmed these rumors in 2018.
 Mhlongo proposed to Motaung while on their vacation in Paris, France.
 The two were married in a traditional wedding on 28 September 2019, and they had a white wedding on 30 January 2020.
+They later separated in 2021.
+In March 2023, Mhlongo withdrew his divorce from Motaung, because it was revealed that their marriage was not legal in the eyes of the law, despite having a public wedding.